ValdemarGr/gql/readme/README.md

 ```

 # Developing and using gql
-It is the mission of gql to provide the best developer experience possible, which in practice often means providing decriptive and precise error messages.
+gql features decriptive and precise error messages, to aid the developer in writing a correct implementation.

 gql provides descriptive messages in case of query errors.
 ```graphql